GLOBAL MARKETS-Equities tumble as Nasdaq, Brexit concerns mount; bonds rally | Business

 GLOBAL MARKETS-Equities tumble as Nasdaq, Brexit concerns mount; bonds rally

-Global equity markets and oil prices tumbled on Tuesday as a sharp sell-off in technology stocks and rising concerns over Britain leaving the European Union without a trade agreement threatened to stall a rally that had pushed world shares near record highs despite the coronavirus pandemic.
-Fresh tensions between Washington and Beijing after U.S. President Donald Trump again raised the idea of decoupling the U.S. and Chinese economies also came into focus but appeared to have little impact.
+Global equity markets and oil prices tumbled on Tuesday as a sharp sell-off in technology stocks and rising concerns over Britain leaving the European Union without a trade agreement threatened the rally that had pushed world shares near record highs despite the coronavirus pandemic.
+Fresh tensions between Washington and Beijing came into focus but appeared to have little impact, after U.S. President Donald Trump again raised the idea of decoupling the U.S. and Chinese economies.

 "Whatever the reason ... tech and growth investors have to decide whether this is a chance to buy on the dips - yet again - or a call to lock in what could be substantial profits," said AJ Bell Investment Director Russ Mould.
 In foreign exchange markets, the dollar rose slightly against a basket of currencies at 93.291 and stood up against the euro at $1.1800 with the main focus on Thursday's ECB policy meeting.